CatalogueOfLife/xrelease-feedback-exporter/README.md

-# xcol feedback exporter
+# xrelease feedback exporter

-This tool enables exporting name usages that were added to Catalogue of Life in the extended xcol releases in order to assist with gathering feedback from global species database experts.
+This tool enables exporting name usages that were added to Catalogue of Life xrelease in order to assist with gathering feedback from global species database experts.

 To assist with debugging, all interactions with the API server are recorded using [VCR.py](https://vcrpy.readthedocs.io/en/latest/) and the cassettes are stored in the raw folder.
-Keeping the VCR cassettes could be particularly useful in case an issue is found after a draft xcol release has been deleted.
+Keeping the VCR cassettes could be particularly useful in case an issue is found after a draft xrelease has been deleted.
 The authorization bearer tokens are filtered out of the cassette files, so it should be safe to share the VCR cassettes.

 # Running